shopware/docs/guides/plugins/apps/payment.md

 </Tabs>

-If the payment has been validated and the order has been placed, you then receive another call to your `capture` endpoint.
+If the payment has been validated and the order has been placed, you then receive another call to your `pay` endpoint.
 You will receive the `order`, the `orderTransaction` and also the `preOrderPayment` array data, that you have sent in your validate call.

 <Tabs>